Hobson Street

-Hobson Street is the major street in Auckland, New Zealand.
+Hobson Street is a major street in Auckland, New Zealand.
 It lies on the western side of Queen Street.
 It is a commercial and high-rise residential street, and provides access to the Auckland Northern Motorway going south, and the Northwest Motorway going west.
 For most of its length it is one-way.
 One block to the west is Nelson Street, which is one-way in the other direction and provides access to the central city for traffic exiting from the motorways.
 One block to the east is Albert Street, part of Mayoral Drive, and Vincent Street.
 The area encompassed by these streets is called Hobson Ridge by Statistics New Zealand.

 History

 Hobson Street existed by 1842 but it was not initially entirely urban, with the Auckland City Council being asked to prevent cattle from obstructing its footpaths in 1870.
 The street was named after the first Governor of New Zealand, William Hobson.

 By 1884, the street was an important route for horse-drawn trams travelling south to Ponsonby and Karangahape Road, as the steep southern portion of Queen Street was unsuitable for horses.
 By the early 20th century, Hobson Street had become a busy thoroughfare to reach the western suburbs of central Auckland, such as Ponsonby and Grey Lynn.

 The Nelson Street-Hobson Street one-way system was in place in the early 1970s.

+Since 1996 SkyCity and its InterCity bus terminal have been accessed from Hobson Street.